KDE/documentation-develop-kde-org/content/docs/packaging/microsoftstore/_index.md

 ### Submission: Packages

-Now we get to submit the real installer: the `.appxupload` package the Binary Factory creates for you.
+Now we get to submit the real installer: the `.appxupload` package KDE's GitLab creates for you.

 {{< figure class="text-center" src="packages-original.png" >}}

-For example, for Kile, you can grab the latest release build at [Kile_Release_win64](https://binary-factory.kde.org/job/Kile_Release_win64/).
+For example, for NeoChat, you can grab the latest release build from [KDE's CDN](https://cdn.kde.org/ci-builds/network/neochat/release-24.02/windows/).

 Before you upload your package, please really test this manually first!
 Broken versions make for a very bad impression.

-You can locally test the generated `.appx` file on Windows just by double clicking on it to install it locally.
+You can locally test the generated sideload `.appx` file on Windows just by double clicking on it to install it locally.
+You will have to uninstall a previously installed version first.

 {{< figure src="packages-upload.png" >}}